-31 Joyce Leader lived next door to Prime Minister Agathe Uwilingiyimana, who was murdered on the first day in a nearby UNDP compound after failing in her desperate efforts to scale the wall to Leader's compound.
+&lt;sup>31 Joyce Leader lived next door to Prime Minister Agathe Uwilingiyimana, who was murdered on the first day in a nearby UNDP compound after failing in her desperate efforts to scale the wall to Leader's compound.
 Members of the Presidential Guard invaded Leader's house searching for Prime Minister Uwilingiyimana.
 She was a moderate Hutu who opposed the Hutu Power conspirators.
-The Rwandan Army at Camp Kigali then murdered ten Belgian soldiers who had been dispatched to protect the Prime
+The Rwandan Army at Camp Kigali then murdered ten Belgian soldiers who had been dispatched to protect the Prime Minister.
+The murders were an intentional terror tactic to convince Belgium to withdraw its troops, a tactic that succeeded brilliantly.

-32 All of the American policy makers who made the decisions during the Rwandan genocide, including the decision to order withdrawal UNAMIR troops, were later promoted.
+&lt;sup>32 All of the American policy makers who made the decisions during the Rwandan genocide, including the decision to order withdrawal UNAMIR troops, were later promoted.
 Dick Clarke became chief of counterterrorism operations at the National Security Council.
-Susan Rice became Assistant Secretary of State for African Affairs.
-George Ward became Ambassador to Namibia and then, after being recalled from that job, left the State Department and became Director of Training at the U.S. Institute of Peace.
+Susan Rice became Assistant Secretary of State for African Affairs and National Security Advisor.
+George Ward became Ambassador to Namibia and after being recalled from that job, became Director of Training at the U.S. Institute of Peace.
 The military personnel moved up the chain of command.